multicloud-iac/terraform-sentinel-policies/README.md

 ---

-These policies are defined as [Policy Sets](https://www.terraform.io/docs/enterprise/sentinel/manage-policies.html) using Terraform Enterprise VCS intergration.
+These policies are defined as [Policy Sets](https://www.terraform.io/docs/enterprise/sentinel/manage-policies.html) using Terraform Enterprise VCS integration.

 ## Introduction to HashiCorp Sentinel